rehierl/node-tree-outliner/3-basic-design/3-6-0-section-hierarchy.md

 The default definitions allow to define any section hierarchy.

-Note that the "height" of a section hierarchy, if drawn onto a flat surface, can initially be understood as the section tree's vertical size (aka. outline height).
-In addition to that, the "width" of a section hierarchy can loosely be understood to refer to the tree's overall horizontal size (e.g. the largest number of sections on any outline level).
+Note that the "height" of a section hierarchy, if drawn onto a flat surface, can initially be understood as the section tree's vertical dimension (e.g. outline height).
+In addition to that, the "width" of a section hierarchy can loosely be understood to refer to the tree's overall horizontal dimension (e.g. the largest number of sections on any outline level).
 Therefore, any section hierarchy can be defined, if both dimensions are unrestricted.
 Which is, because any section can be understood to represent its very own section hierarchy.

 * A section hierarchy of any height/depth can be defined.

 By default, no sectioning node has the characteristic to close a presequent section.
 Because of that, a subsequent section always is a subsection to all open presequent sections.
-Consequently, the default definitions allow to arbitrarily increase the height of any section hierarchy.
+Consequently, the default definitions allow to increase the height of any section hierarchy.

 * A section hierarchy of any width can be defined.